Recht (crater)

 Recht is a small impact crater on the far side of the Moon.
 It was named after the American mathematician and astronomer Albert William Recht.
-Is lies across the eastern rim of the much larger crater Ostwald.
+It lies across the eastern rim of the much larger crater Ostwald.
 To the northeast of Recht is Meshcherskiy.

 This is a bowl-shaped formation with an interior floor that is less than half the diameter of the crater.
 The inner walls have a higher albedo than the surrounding terrain, while the interior floor is about the same shade of grey.